AhmedAldahshoury/photography-portfolio/README.md

 The build step runs `scripts/generate-albums-from-r2.mjs`, which lists objects in R2 under `albums/` and writes `src/data/albums.generated.json`.

+If the required environment variables are missing, the script will reuse the existing `src/data/albums.generated.json` file (when present) so local builds can still complete.

 Required environment variables (set in Cloudflare Pages):

 - `R2_ACCOUNT_ID`